Enecuum/docs/faq.md

 #### What is PoA?

 PoA publishers are involved in the microblock publishing process.
 Microblocks contain transactions.
-PoA  validates PoSLeader.
+PoA  validates PoSLeader's right to publish macroblocks.

 To find out more, please read our [Tech paper.](https://enecuum.com/documentation)

-#### Can I be a PoW or PoS miner?
+#### Can I be a PoW miner?

-Currently, BIT network with non-tradable tokens is used for testing the team's PoW and PoS.
+Currently, BIT network with non-tradable tokens is used for testing the team's PoW .
 Please read the tutorial on [How to Mine BIT](/bit/how-to-mine-bit.html) to find out more.
-ENQ PoW and PoS mining will be released after the tests are done.
+ENQ PoW mining will be released after the tests are done.

 #### What can the Enecuum App do?